WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 Caxy of Wolfpack entered when the doors opened.

-A heavy battleaxe slung across his shoulder.
+A heavy battle-axe slung across his shoulder.
 Its vibro-force blades glowing a bright and deadly blue.
 &nbsp;

 "Halt!"
 One of the guards shouted, stopping him at the door, "Weapons are not permitted here."